FatihKoz/DisposableBasic/README.md

 If you have duplicated blades and encounter problems after updating the module or after editing, just rename them to see if the provided original works fine.

 ## Release / Update Notes

+20.DEC.21

+* Added a failsafe for Random Flights widget (for assigned but somehow deleted flights)
+* Fixed the failsafe for Stable Approach reports
+* Enhanced the readme section for Stable Approach Plugin support

 18.DEC.21